-Did you know that an organization with at least 30 percent of its leadership comprised of women could add up to 6 percentage points to the net margin?
-If for some reason you can’t find the motivation to spend efforts supporting and recruiting more women in the tech industry, at the very least, numbers like this can be inspiration.
+Did you know that decades of research prove that socially diverse groups are more innovative and creative?
+Or that companies with female executives make more money?
+If, for some reason, you can’t find the motivation to spend efforts supporting and recruiting more women in the tech industry, at the very least, numbers like this can be inspiring.

 On the Ground Level

 So you’re not in much of a leadership position.
 You can still make enormous strides toward crafting your company’s culture.
 Read on to learn how.
 (Pssst!
 Leaders, don’t skip this section — there’s plenty for you here, too!)